Digital-Identity-Labs/saml_schema/README.md

 as a source for integrating into other projects using Git and Github.

 ## DERIVATION
-The official source of SAML protocol documentation and schemas is here:
+The official source of SAML protocol documentation and schema files is here:

   http://docs.oasis-open.org/security/saml/v2.0/